minimod/minimods/MiniMods/MessageProcessor/README.md

 **«It's message based data und single thread processing like an actor model with a new name [M]essage, [V]iew/[V]alue, [Processor] ;-) and was inpired from Grand Central Dispatch and Ayendes blog post for processor abstraction.»**

 TODO:
-* cut of Silverlight XAML implementations (nuget packaging by target framework?)
+* cut off Silverlight XAML implementations (nuget packaging by target framework?)
 * more tests :-(
 * more samples